SyndemicsLab/styleguide/cppguide.md

 ## Comments

 Comments should exist throughout the code explaining any complex portion of code.
-That being said, commented code should not be left in files.
+That being said, old commented-out code should not be left in files.
 For consistency sake, we only utilize the `//` style comment syntax due to the common acceptance.

 ### License Comments